sportdogfood/ringstatus/docs/wec_remaining_work_contract_2026-06-04.md

 - linked `pak_views` when controls are driven by views
 - linked `pak_aggs` when aggregates are rendered
 - linked entities/link/log rows where state is changed

+State blueprint rule:

+- `pak_groups` is the only page blueprint that may declare running quantity blocks, item-state blocks, drawer state blocks, or action/control blocks.
+- Do not create separate per-page blueprint JSON files for quantity state or item state.
+- The actual running values must stay in the correct state/link tables.
+- `pak_groups` declares how those state tables are rendered and which component/action pattern is used.
+- Module code may read the `pak_groups` blueprint and then load the approved state/link/log tables, but it must not invent a separate state blueprint in code.

 ## Visual Target And Color Contract